 CSS transitions provide a way to control an animation’s speed and timing of the property changes.
-Instead of having property changes take effect immediately, you can cause the changes in a property to take place over a period of time.
+Instead of having property changes take effect immediately, changes in a property can take place over a period of time.

 For example, if the mouse cursor hovers over a link, the link may change color or appearance, and usually the change is instantaneous.
 With CSS transitions enabled, changes can occur at time intervals that follow an acceleration curve, all of which can be customized.

 We can control the following four aspects of an element’s transition:

 - How much time there is before a transition begins

 - How long a transition lasts

 - Shorthand property that sets different properties to translate an element in a single declaration.